lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

   enough to build your image and your job is canceled before completing.
 The format is the same as for Slurm.
-* `--tmp-size=<size in GB>`: Set a size used for the temporary location of the Singularity container.
-Basically the size of the extracted container.
+* `--tmp-size=<size in GB>`: Set a size used for the temporary location of the Singularity container, basically the size of the extracted container.
 * `--output=<file>`: Path to a file used for (log) output generated while building your container.
 * Various Singularity options are passed through.
 E.g.